Tom1827/open_tracer/README.md

 ## Concept
 1. Create [a page](https://github.com/Tom1827/open_tracer/blob/main/page%20v2.pdf) with QR codes placed at known locations (which can be printed out).
-2. Draw a design on that page, and take a photo of it at a decent resolution.
+2. Draw a design on that page and take a digital photograph of it.
-3. Analyse the page with [pyzbar](https://github.com/NaturalHistoryMuseum/pyzbar/tree/master), returning the QR code locations
+3. Analyse that iamge with [pyzbar](https://github.com/NaturalHistoryMuseum/pyzbar/tree/master), returning the QR code locations
 4. Use [pillow](https://github.com/python-pillow/Pillow) to perform a perspective transform using the QR code locations, effectively straightening the image (removing any perspective skew introduced when the photograph was taken).
 5. Use [pyautotrace](https://github.com/lemonyte/pyautotrace) to trace the straightened image, and then output the resulting vector in a couple of useful vector formats.

 Thanks to the wonderful strength of the Python ecosystem, this works and took only a handful of lines of code.
+And thanks to Stack Overflow commenters for the [perspective transform code](https://stackoverflow.com/questions/53032270/perspective-transform-with-python-pil-using-src-target-coordinates), obvs.

 ## Test example
 * Download test.jpg and open_tracer.py into the same folder.